PackagePages/LaravelPackage.com/docs/11-middleware.md

 ## Testing After Middleware

-Similar to before middleware, we can unit test after middleware that operate on the `Response` for a given request and modify this request before it is passed down to the next layer of middleware.
-Given that we have an `InjectHelloWorld` middleware that injects the string 'Hello World' in each response, the following test would assert correct behaviour:
+Similar to *before middleware*, we can unit test *after middleware* that operate on the `Response` for a given request and modify this request before it is passed down to the next layer of middleware.
+Given that we have an `InjectHelloWorld` middleware that injects the string 'Hello World' in each response, the following test would assert correct behavior:

 ```php
 // 'tests/Unit/InjectHelloWorldMiddlewareTest.php'